Table of Contents

 Complying with the Privacy Act

-Once your business has determined if it is subject to the Privacy Act, you must determine what information is personal.
+Once your business has determined that it is subject to the Privacy Act, you must determine what information is considered personal information.
 Personal information is any information where you can identify or reasonably identify the person.
 It can include the name, signature, address, email, telephone number ,date of birth, medical records, bank account details, place of work, photos, videos, and information about the person’s opinions.